FTLam11/fronk-tolks/elixir-intro.md

 Most people embarking on their programming journey are likely to start by learning OOP. **Activity:** *Survey audience first language*

-Starting from raw procedural code we often develop in this manner:
+An OOP development workflow:

 * Brute force blobs of code to accomplish some tasks
 * Analyze and extract classes
-* Specify data attributes
-* Add behavior by exposing public methods
+* Specify data/behavior by defining attributes and exposing public methods
 * Replace code blobs by instantiating objects with initial state and then calling methods on the objects to get some return value and/or cause side effects

-In OOP, we model the real world using classes, create objects that hold state, and change the world by calling methods on objects.
+In OOP, we model the real world by creating objects that hold state, and call methods to change state.

 ---

 ## FP

-An alternate approach is FP.
 Instead of emphasizing objects, the main focus is on **data** and how to transform it.

 A FP development workflow:

 * Brute force blobs of code to accomplish some tasks
-* Analyze and extract **pure** functions
+* Analyze and extract functions
-* Always return new copies of data when changing data (data is **immutable**)
+* Always return new copies of data when mutating data (data is **immutable**)
 * Replace code blobs with function call chains

 Because functions are written to be pure and isolated, each function can